Vibe Coding vs Research-Driven Development

 When your AI coding agent writes a React component, it reads your codebase, understands your patterns, and produces code that either works or fails loudly.
 The feedback loop is measured in seconds.
 The criteria are objective.

-When that same agent writes a blog post title, it generates something grammatically correct and topically relevant.
-But it has no idea if anyone searches for those words.
-It doesn't know that “pest control services” gets 12,000 searches per month while “bug extermination solutions” gets zero.
-It doesn't know your competitors rank for specific terms with specific content structures.
-It guesses — and the guess sounds confident because LLMs always sound confident.
+When that same agent writes a blog post title, it generates something grammatically correct and topically relevant, but it has no idea if anyone searches for those words.
+It doesn't know that “pest control services” gets 12,000 searches per month while “bug extermination solutions” gets zero, and it doesn't know your competitors rank for specific terms with specific content structures.
+It guesses, and the guess sounds confident because LLMs always sound confident.
+Call it AI hallucination SEO, the wrong words shipped with conviction, and it's the silent tax on every piece of AI generated content SEO workflows are supposed to catch but rarely do.

 The failure is invisible.
-The page loads.
-The content reads well.
-Six months of silence follows.
-You blame the market, the domain age, the algorithm.
-But the problem was decided in the first prompt, when the AI chose keywords based on plausibility instead of data.
+The page loads, the content reads well, and six months of silence follows.
+You blame the market, the domain age, the algorithm, but the problem was decided in the first prompt when the AI chose keywords based on plausibility instead of data.
+These are the AI SEO limitations nobody warns you about, the same class of AI website SEO problems that compound across every page you ship this way.

 The Same AI, Different Data